-With spring not far away, here’s another reason to savor the balmy weather.
+Here’s another reason to savor the balmy weather!
 A study from the University of Michigan claims that spending time outdoors improves and restores focus.

 The researchers, led by Marc Berman, asked 38 undergraduate students to perform several memory-intensive tasks intended to exhaust their attention resources.
 After the test, all the students were sent on an hour long walk– half through downtown Ann Arbor, Michigan, and half through an arboretum.
 When the students were tested again after their walk, those who had spent their break surrounded by greenery performed better than the others.

 Interestingly enough, the restorative effects of the nature walk were independent of the participants’ enjoyment of the walk.
 The poor students were sent out for a walk at four different times of year, including January.
 While the students understandably enjoyed the walk less at certain times of year, the students who walked through the arboretum still got the same mental benefits.